django/django-docker-box/README.md

 | `POSTGRES_VERSION` | `13` | The version of Postgres to use |
 | `MYSQL_VERSION` | `8` | The mysql version to use |
 | `MARIADB_VERSION` | `10.5` | The mariadb version to use |

-## Why?

-I prefer using docker over Vagrant and virtualbox, which is what django-box uses.
-I think this approach is also simpler to quickly change the various database/python versions the test suite runs across.
-However both approaches work, so use whatever floats your boat.